-If you are seeking denture relines for yourself or a family member, the dental team at Lifepath Wellness Dental in Chestermere is here to guide you and make the process as easy as possible.
+If you are seeking denture relines for yourself or a family member, Our dental team is here to guide you and make the process as easy as possible.

 The Lifepath Wellness Dental team also works alongside our denturist to create implant supported dentures (this includes the use of titanium implants secured into the jawbone to create denture stability and restore chewing function, similar to that of natural teeth).
 Our denturist provides efficient, gentle, and quality service.
 Call our office today to schedule an appointment.